SreeAditya-Dev/Programming-In-Java-nptel/Week_1/Lecture_01_Introduction.md

 ## Popularity and Influences of Java

 ### Popularity Metrics
-- Java ranks consistently as the worldâ€™s most popular programming language.
+- Java ranks consistently as the world's most popular programming language.
 - Has outperformed other object-oriented languages such as C++, C#, and Visual Basic in extensive global surveys.

-### Javaâ€™s Areas of Impact
+### Java's Areas of Impact
 - Vital for **parallel and distributed system programming**.
 - Forms the core of **Android mobile development**.
 - Chosen for enterprise systems, web servers, and cloud applications due to its stability and reliability.